-The second half of the two-part HFA Chemistry curriculum.
+The first half of the two-part HFA Chemistry curriculum.

 - Course creator: Tammy Goodman